PerfectlySoft/PerfectDocs/guide/StORM-MySQL.md

 `select(whereclause:	String,
 		params:			[Any],
-		orderby:		[String])` - Performs a select with a specified where clause, having the values parameterized to protect from SQL Injection.
+		orderby:		[String])` - Performs a select with a specified where clause, having the values parameterized to protect from SQL injection.
 The orderby array is an array of column names that can optionally include the "ASC" or "DESC" keywords to indicate sort direction.

 Additionally the `select` can include:

 *  `cursor: StORMCursor` - The optional `cursor` object is a [StORMCursor](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/StORM-Cursor.md)